joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 * Providing custom recommendations since Nov 2019
 * Serving Azure customers worldwide
 * From smaller 50-500 VMs customers to larger ones with more than 5K VMs
-* Several customer-specific developments (custom collectors and recommendation algorithms) •
+* Several customer-specific developments (custom collectors and recommendation algorithms)
-* Flexibility options include (multi-subscription and multi-tenant capability)
+* Flexibility options include _(multi-subscription and multi-tenant capability)_
-* Lightweight
 *  Based on cheap services _(Azure Automation, Storage, small SQL Database_)

 A few hours after setting up the engine, you will get access to a Power BI dashboard and Log Analytic Workbooks with all Azure optimization opportunities, coming from both Azure Advisor and from custom recommendations included in the engine.